Phonics and Early Reading

 At Gorsemoor, we use the Sounds-Write phonics programme to teach our children to read, spell and write.
 Sounds-Write is effective in teaching pupils to read, spell and write because it starts from what all children know from a very early age – the sounds of their own language.
 From there, it takes them in carefully sequenced, incremental steps and teaches them how each of the 44 or so sounds in the English language can be spelt.

 The words used in the teaching process and the conceptual knowledge of how the alphabet code works are introduced from simple to complex, in accordance with the fundamental principles of psychological learning theory.
 For example, at the start, simple, mutually implied (one sound, one spelling) CVC words (consonant, vowel, consonant) only are introduced.
 Pupils quickly learn to read and spell words such as 'mum', 'dog', 'jam' and 'sit'.
-When all the single-letter sound-spelling correspondences have been introduced and established, Sounds-Write initiates the concept that the sounds '', '', '' and '' can be spelt with the two letter-spellings '', '', '' and '', respectively.
+When all the single-letter sound-spelling correspondences have been introduced and established, Sounds-Write initiates the concept that the sounds can be spelt with two letter-spellings (digraphs.)

 As the programme progresses, the complexity of one-syllable words is carefully increased through a variety of VCC, CVCC, CCVC, CCVCC and CCCVC words, such as, for example, 'elf', 'hand', 'swim', 'trust' and 'scrub'.